stanton26/AppDefense/labs/aws-integration-lab.md

 ### Deploy Photo VM

+As a first step in setting up our integration between the VMware vSphere platform in VMware Cloud on AWS and native AWS services, we are going deploy a VM which we will use for this demo.
+This VM will be referred to as "Photo VM".
+Please follow the instructions below.

 ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Page-77-Image-113.png)

 1. If not already opened, open your VMware Cloud on AWS vCenter and click on the **Menu** drop down